psf/pyperf/doc/api.rst

       *file* can be a filename, ``'-'`` string to load from :data:`sys.stdin`, or an open file object.

+   .. classmethod:: loads(string) -> Benchmark

+      Load a benchmark suite from a JSON string.

    .. attribute:: filename

       Name of the file from which the benchmark suite was loaded.